shaselle/clean/README.md

 This result in :-

 1. A clean single JavaScript file
-2. Lesss code unlike what you get when using build sytem/browserify
+2. Less code unlike what you get when using build sytem/browserify
-3. Its striaght foward and browser compatible js
+3. Its straight forward and browser compatible js
-4. Improved code readabibity
+4. Improved code readability
 5. A simple new file while leaving your project intact
 6. Live Updates as  project file/s  change
-7. Satisifaction fro getting rid of unnecessary require overhead from project.
+7. Satisfaction fro getting rid of unnecessary require overhead from project.

 ##### NOTE: